-Many patients with thyroid disease also have celiac disease. , A large longitudinal study found that celiac disease was associated with a more than four-fold increased risk of hypothyroidism.
-Although evidence is limited, clinical trials found that most patients who strictly followed a gluten-free diet for one year experienced a normalization of subclinical hypothyroidism and a reduced need for thyroxine.
+Many patients with thyroid disease also have celiac disease.
+A large longitudinal study found that celiac disease was associated with a more than 4-fold increased risk of hypothyroidism.
+The prevalence of autoantibodies in the thyroid is significantly higher in patients with undiagnosed celiac disease than in celiac patients on a gluten-free diet.
+These autoantibodies appear to be gluten-dependent, disappearing after adoption of a gluten-free diet.
+Although evidence is limited, clinical trials found that most patients who strictly followed a gluten-free diet for 1 year experienced a normalization of subclinical hypothyroidism and a reduced need for thyroxine.

 Hypothyroidism is associated with increased risk of developing diabetes.
-Conversely, both type 1 and type 2 diabetes increase the risk of developing hypothyroidism.
-Clear dietary links between hypothyroidism and diabetes have not yet been described, but it may be that chronic hyperglycemia and hyperlipidemia increase the risk of hypothyroidism, and, conversely, that hypothyroidism influences carbohydrate and lipid metabolism.
-In addition, while a clear dietary trigger of autoimmune diseases, including type 1 diabetes and thyroiditis, has not yet been established, some data support the role of cow’s milk in the pathogenesis of these diseases. ,
+Conversely, both type 1 and type 2 diabetes are associated with increased risk of developing hypothyroidism.
+Clear dietary links between hypothyroidism and diabetes have not yet been described, but it may be that chronic hyperglycemia and hyperlipidemia increase the risk of hypothyroidism, and conversely, that hypothyroidism influences carbohydrate and lipid metabolism.
+In addition, while a clear dietary trigger has not yet been established for autoimmune diseases, including type 1 diabetes and thyroiditis, some data support the role of cow’s milk in the pathogenesis of these diseases.

 Selenium is a micronutrient with important roles in thyroid functioning.
-Selenoproteins include the iodothyronine selenodeiodinases, D1 and D2, which are responsible for the production of biologically active T 3.
+Selenoproteins include the iodothyronine selenodeiodinases, D1 and D2, which are responsible for the production of biologically active T3.
 Low selenium blood levels are associated with lymphocyte infiltration of the thyroid, suggesting a link between this mineral and autoimmune thyroid disease.
-Selenium supplementation appears to be of some benefit in patients with autoimmune thyroiditis (AIT) on L-thyroxine.
-Controlled clinical trials, using 200 μg/day for several weeks showed 25%-55% reductions in thyroid peroxidase (an enzyme that catalyzes iodination of T4 and T3) antibody concentrations. , However, none have demonstrated a thyroid hormone-sparing effect thus far.
+Selenium supplementation appears to be of some benefit in patients with autoimmune thyroiditis on L-thyroxine.
+Controlled clinical trials, using 200 μg/day for several weeks, showed 25-55% reductions in thyroid peroxidase (an enzyme that catalyzes iodination of T4 and T3) antibody concentrations.
+However, none have demonstrated a thyroid hormone-sparing effect thus far.

 When thyroid medication is used, it should be taken on an empty stomach.
 Meals can delay gut absorption of levothyroxine, with a particularly noticeable effect from high-fiber meals.
-Both calcium carbonate and iron supplements can significantly reduce absorption of levothyroxine and reduce its effectiveness., , This may have particular relevance for older women, who are more likely to need thyroid hormone replacement and to take calcium supplements.
+Both calcium carbonate and iron supplements can significantly reduce absorption of levothyroxine and reduce its effectiveness.

 Dietitian should instruct patient on ways to avoid diet-medication interactions that may influence TSH and T3.